 Armonico Consort now has more than 300 different sources of income, which the trustees feel is a great strength.
 One notable area of increased giving is philanthropic support from individuals for artistic projects, in line with the USA model.
 The President's Circle and Artistic Ambassadors have been great supporters in this area.
 Sir John Egan (formerly Chief Executive of Jaguar and of BAA plc.) continues as Armonico Consort's President.
-Concert sponsorship has increased 100% during this same period.
+Concert sponsorship has again increased during this period.

-With the appointment of a new position of Development and Planning Manager, Armonico Consort concentrated on the development of a new fundraising strategy.
+The appointment in March 2015 of a new position of Director of Strategy and development has proved to be a very wise one, with the results being a far more intelligent and strategic distribution of the resources of the charity, achieving a far greater impact on its beneficiaries.
+It has also enabled us to engage in negotiations with partners on far longer term because of the clearer longer term picture we hold of our outreach.
 This has moved the charity's approach away from the pursuit of multiple smaller donations from trust funders, and towards a more focussed emphasis on strategic projects and the development of the Consort's administrative and other systems.
 This should make the organisation ready for greater levels of strategic funding in the future.
 In the period, there was a small drop in income from smaller trust funders, but this was compensated for by a greater level of confidence from larger funders in our readiness to deliver.

 Aside from a previous grant from Arts Council England carrying over into this financial year, Armonico Consort did not have any significant income from Arts Council England.
-The trustees made a conscious decision not to apply for National Portfolio status with Arts Council England because it was felt too constraining in the terms of our being able to expand further over the four year period, in that Portfolio status limits the ability of the charity to apply for project-focussed "Grants for the Arts" funding.
+The trustees have previously made a conscious decision not to apply for National Portfolio status with Arts Council England because it was felt too constraining in the terms of our being able to expand further over the four year period, in that Portfolio status limits the ability of the charity to apply for project-focussed "Grants for the Arts" funding.
 The Trustees will be reconsidering this for the next round of National Portfolio Organisation applications.